blockfeed/oura-export/README.md

 export OURA_TOKEN="your_token_here"
 ```

-The token is read from the environment and is **never written to disk**.
+The token is read from the environment and is never written to disk.

 ---